-- Description: Design and construction of an expansion to the McCart Pump Station with an expanded capacity from 25 to 35 MGD. - Purpose: A larger pump station is necessary to provide additional pumping capacity to the Southside II Pressure Plane and redeveloping areas.
+Description: Design and construction of an expansion to the McCart Pump Station with an expanded capacity from 25 to 35 MGD.

+Purpose: A larger pump station is necessary to provide additional pumping capacity to the demands.

+Southside II Pressure Plane and redeveloping areas.
 This project was recommended in the 2005 Water Master Plan Update.
-The additional 10 MGD pump station capacity increases the total pump station capacity by 40% to meet future water system demands. - Allocation: This project is allocated 15% to growth in the study period.
-Allocation was determined assuming the remaining capacity is projected to be fully utilized in the planning period.
+The additional 10 MGD pump station capacity increases the total pump station capacity by 40% to meet future water system assuming the remaining capacity is projected to be fully utilized in the planning period.